 Step 4 Shade Bottom Lip

 In step 4, you will start to add value with the 2H pencil on the lower lip.
 Notice in the reference image that the lower lip is lighter than the upper lip.
 This is because the light source is coming from above.
+Study the upper and lower lips before adding down graphite.

 Step 5 Focus On Light Source